-During your camino with an Ebike you bike in 6 stages from León to Santiago de Compostela.
-You follow the route from the famous camino to the pilgrimcity of Santiago.
-The total number of kilometers is 310.
+During your Camino de Santiago by Ebike, your bike in 6 stages from León to Santiago de Compostela.
+You follow the route from the famous Camino to the pilgrim city of Santiago.
+The total number of kilometres is 310.
 And the stages are about 53 km per day.
 That may seem short, but keep in mind that it is not a flat route.
 And it’s the perfect distance on your electric bike without exhausting your 500 wh battery.

-During your camino with an Ebike you bike from Cruz de Ferro near León to the green and natural Galicia.
+During your Camino de Santiago by Ebike you bike from Cruz de Ferro near León to the green and natural Galicia.
 You pass O´Cebreiro and via Sarria, you reach Santiago de Compostela.
-Along the way you will enjoy the cultural richness, the delicious gastronomy and the cordiality of the local inhabitants.
+Along the way, you will enjoy the cultural richness, the delicious gastronomy and the cordiality of the local inhabitants.

 After arriving at your hotel, you can rest or take a walk through the beautiful city of León.
 A city where you can enjoy the famous tapas, the cathedral, the basilica of San Isidoro and the Parador de San Marcos.
 The perfect way to start your pilgrimage on the Camino de Santiago.

-In general it is a fairly flat stage today.
-And on the way you can already enjoy the view of the mountains that will be climbed tomorrow.
-After about 50 kilometers you reach Astorga.
-A 2000 year old walled Roman capital of one of the oldest in Spain.
+In general, it is a fairly flat stage today.
+And on the way, you can already enjoy the view of the mountains that will be climbed tomorrow.
+After about 50 kilometres you reach Astorga.
+A 2000-year-old walled Roman capital of one of the oldest in Spain.
 The city is crossed by both the Camino Frances and the Camino del Sur (or Vía de la Plata).
-We recommend you to visit the Episcopal Palace of Gaudí (Palacio Episcopal), the Chocolate Museum, the Roman Road (Ruta Romana), the Museo Romano and of course the historic city center.
+We recommend you to visit the Episcopal Palace of Gaudí (Palacio Episcopal), the Chocolate Museum, the Roman Road (Ruta Romana), the Museo Romano and of course the historic city centre.

-The first climb awaits you a few kilometers after Astorga.
-The landscape changes and today you bike through the green foothills of the Cantabrian Mountains.
-Along the way you will pass through several beautiful and charming towns, such as Castillo de los Polvazares.
+The first climb awaits you a few kilometres after Astorga.
+The landscape changes and today your bike through the green foothills of the Cantabrian Mountains.
+Along the way, you will pass through several beautiful and charming towns, such as Castillo de los Polvazares.
 More than worth to have a coffee break.
 After passing Rabanal del Camino, the route climbs up to Mount Irago.
 At the top, the famous Cruz de Ferro awaits you.
 With a beautiful view.
 At Cruz de Ferro, many pilgrims have left behind a stone they brought back from home.
-As a symbol for their worries.
+As a symbol of their worries.

-The camino Santiago continues through a wonderful natural with some villages.
+The Camino De Santiago by Ebike continues through a wonderful natural with some villages.
 The views are breathtaking.
-After a long descent to the Bierzo valley you arrive at your final destination Molinaseca.
-Molinaseca is a village full of cozy restaurants, visited by both pilgrims and locals who all want to admire the photogenic streets and nice cafes.
+After a long descent to the Bierzo valley, you arrive at your final destination Molinaseca.
+Molinaseca is a village full of cosy restaurants, visited by both pilgrims and locals who all want to admire the photogenic streets and nice cafes.
 Time to recover from today’s stage.

-The camino with an Ebike will brinf you from Molinaseca to Vega de Valcarce today.
-The camino Santiago takes you further through the mountain-surrounded valley of the Bierzo.
-After about 10 kilometers you will reach Ponferrada.
-A city with in the center a famous Templar castle from the 12th century (“Castillo de los Templarios”).
-Via a network of small rural roads you bike through a field landscape that is intensively used for fruit and vegetable cultivation.
+The Camino with an Ebike will bring you from Molinaseca to Vega de Valcarce today.
+The Camino Santiago takes you further through the mountain-surrounded valley of the Bierzo.
+After about 10 kilometres you will reach Ponferrada.
+A city within the centre a famous Templar castle from the 12th century (“Castillo de los Templarios”).
+Via a network of small rural roads, you bike through a field landscape that is intensively used for fruit and vegetable cultivation.
 Excellent wine is growing here.
-Thanks to the favorable micro-climate of the Bierzo.
+Thanks to the favourable micro-climate of the Bierzo.

 The perfect place for lunch today is Villafranca del Bierzo.
 It is also known as the “other” or “small” Santiago.
 A beautiful village in the middle of the Bierzo with a church from the twelfth century.
-After Villafranca you will have to climb again to the highest point of the camino Frances: O’Cebreiro.
-A beautiful accommodation in the small mountain village of Vega de Valcarce is your final destination for today.
+After Villafranca, you will have to climb again to the highest point of the Camino Frances: O’Cebreiro.
+Beautiful accommodation in the small mountain village of Vega de Valcarce is your final destination for today.
 Here you can relax and prepare for the last tough climb that is on the program tomorrow.

 After a coffee, the Camino de Santiago descends through the rolling green landscape.
 You leave the mountains behind and arrive in Galicia.
-This not only changes the landscape, but most likely also the weather.
+This not only changes the landscape but most likely also the weather.
 This is due to the influence of the Atlantic ocean.
-After the long descent you reach Triacastela.
+After the long descent, you reach Triacastela.
 This means ‘three castles’.
-Unfortunately, there is no more of the castles left.
+Unfortunately, there is no more castles left.
 To get to Sarria you have two options: you bike to the Benedictine monastery of Samos.
 Founded in the 6th century and one of the oldest monasteries in the Western world.
-This route is slightly longer, but definitly worth it.
+This route is slightly longer, but definitely worth it.
 The other route is shorter, making the faster in Sarria.